Yellow64/sm64/README.md

 * sm64.eu.z64 `sha1: 4ac5721683d0e0b6bbb561b58a71740845dceea9`
 * sm64.sh.z64 `sha1: 3f319ae697533a255a1003d09202379d78d5a2e0`

-This repo does not include all assets necessary for compiling the ROMs.
+The repo does not include all assets necessary for compiling the ROMs.
 A prior copy of the game is required to extract the assets.

 ## Quick Start (for Ubuntu)